When doing any sort of tensor/array computation in python (via numpy,

 overloads.

-overloads to do the dot product between a
+Here's how we would use these dot overloads to do the dot product between a

-matrix and a 3x2
+2x3 matrix and a 3x2 matrix with type hints:

 1import numpy as np2from numpy.typing import NDArray3from numpy_shape_typing.dot import dot4from numpy_shape_typing.types import ShapeNDType, Shape2D5from numpy_shape_typing.rand import rand_normal_matrix67from typing import Literal89ROWS = Literal[2]10COLS = Literal[3]11A: NDArray[Shape2D[ROWS, COLS], np.float64] = rand_normal_matrix((2,3))12B: NDArray[Shape2D[COLS, ROWS], np.float64] = rand_normal_matrix((3,2))13C: NDArray[Shape2D[ROWS, ROWS], np.float64] = dot(A, B)14print(C)

-And if we check with pyright
+And if we check with pyright:

 1py -m pyright good_dot.py --lib